OU blog

 Post-tutorial ‘washup’ is an important part of delivering a tutorial.

-There are a number of discrete tasks I always aim to complete as soon as a tutor has finished.
+There are a number of discrete tasks I always aim to complete as soon as a tutorial has finished.
 If I can’t complete them immediately, I make a note to ensure that I carry out all these activities the following day.

 The first three tasks need to be completed if you have recorded your tutorial.